irs1318dev/irs1318_2023/Robot Programming Guide.md

 Autonomous routines are designed very similarly to macros, except that they are triggered automatically by the autonomous driver instead of by buttons on the joystick.

 ### TuningConstants
 In order to simplify tuning the settings of the robot, we often store settings that we will likely want to change as constants in the TuningConstants class.
 Settings that may need to be tuned include things like the speed at which to run an intake, or the speed at which to turn when the joystick is in a certain position.
 These settings are usually things that are hard to know in advance, and the appropriate settings are discovered by testing the robot.
-There are many things that aren’t known in advance by the software team, so putting all of these things in TuningConstants in an orderly fashion can help speed up the tuning process of the robot.
+There are many things that arenâ€™t known in advance by the software team, so putting all of these things in TuningConstants in an orderly fashion can help speed up the tuning process of the robot.

 ### HardwareConstants
 Similar to the ElectronicsConstants and TuningConstants, we also store some facts about the dimensions of the robot and the different parts of the robot as constants in the HardwareConstants class.
-This tends to include things like the diameter of the wheels and the width of the robot, which may be useful for calculations that need to be made during autonomous mode or for differential odometry (which calculates the robot’s position and orientation on the field as compared to the starting position/orientation by using the encoders).
+This tends to include things like the diameter of the wheels and the width of the robot, which may be useful for calculations that need to be made during autonomous mode or for differential odometry (which calculates the robotâ€™s position and orientation on the field as compared to the starting position/orientation by using the encoders).

 ## Instructions
 ### Making Simple Operation changes